Hultan/chessImager/readme.md

 ## Piece renderer

 The piece renderer are responsible for drawing the pieces on the board (as specified in the FEN string).

+`type=0` means that you want to use the embedded pieces.
+See the [embedded pieces section](#piece-renderer---embedded-pieces-type0) for more information.
+This is the easiest option, but you should be aware that these images are for personal use only.

+`type=1` means that you want to provide 12 images, one for each piece.
+See the [images section](#piece-renderer---images-type1) for more information.

+`type=2` means that you want to provide an image map that contains all 12 pieces.
+See the [image map section](#piece-renderer---image-map-type2) for more information.

 | Name      | Type    | Description                                                                                             |
 |-----------|---------|---------------------------------------------------------------------------------------------------------|